rikkimax/twp-d/manuscript/content/meta-programming/introduction.md

 # Meta-programming
 **Summary:**

 Arguments to functions are not the only types of arguments in programming.
 In D there is another form via the use of meta-programming.
-Essentially its arugments only at compile time.
-Primarily types.
+Essentially its arguments only at compile time.
+Primarily types and literals.

 **Exercises:**